Please Don't Go (No Mercy song)

 "Please Don't Go" is a song by Germany-based pop band No Mercy, released on 21 January 1997 as the fourth single from their debut album, My Promise (1997).
 It became a worldwide hit, entering the top 10 in Austria, the Netherlands, Spain, and the United Kingdom.
-The song is written by Peter Bischof, Marty Cintron, Mary Applegate and Frank Farian (under his given name Franz Reuther).

 Composition

-"Please Don't Go" is a dance track with a Spanish guitar constantly playing in the background.
+The song is written by Peter Bischof, Marty Cintron, Mary Applegate, Frank Farian (under his given name Franz Reuther, and P.G.
+Wilder.

 Critical reception

-Alan Jones from Music Week commented, "The dance beat, the balearic guitar work, the Gregorian backing vocals — it has to be No Mercy's Where Do You Go, but it's not.
-It's their identikit follow-up Please Don't Go, which includes all the elements of their long-running debut hit bolted on to a tune which doesn't quite measure up."
+Alan Jones from Music Week commented, "The dance beat, the Balearic guitar work, the Gregorian backing vocals — it has to be No Mercy's Where Do You Go, but it's not.
+It's their identikit follow-up Please Don't Go, which includes all the elements of their long-running debut hit bolted onto a tune which doesn't quite measure up."

 Music video

 The music video for "Please Don't Go" was directed by Hannes Rossacher and premiered in March 1997.
 It features the group in a recording studio recording the track.
 Rossacher also directed the video for "Where Do You Go".